 Filter Size: 77 mm

-Color Rendering: The Nikkor tends to produces warm colors.
+Color Rendering: The Nikkor tends to produce warm colors.
 The contrast is good.

 Bokeh: The Bokeh is very pleasing and smooth.

 Flares, Ghosting: The lens is prone to flares when shooting directly into the sun or with the sun on the edge or just outside the image.
 Ghosting is not visible.

 C/A: The lens does a very good job of avoiding C/A, they are not visible.